klausbrunner/zip-prefixer/README.md

 offsets and while many ZIP readers (including Java's jar command) can cope with this corruption in the case of simple ZIP files, they tend to fail with modern ZIP64s.

-One solution is to rebuild the ZIP file using an archiver library that knows about prefixes (such as Apache commons compress).
+One solution is to rebuild the ZIP file using an archiver library that knows about preambles (such as Apache commons compress).
 Another is to simply correct the offsets, which means the original ZIP remains mostly unchanged and the whole process is very fast.
 This is the goal of this library.